 For example, you are going to have to train — and manage — your employees.
 You will also have to set up catering gigs, and negotiate deals with prospective clients as a result.
 You will also have to run a business, because you are, in fact, running a business.
 Operating a kitchen might be the most important ingredient, if you will, but mobile kitchen owners have an endless amount of tasks and duties.

 On top of everything else that a food truck owner has to juggle in the kitchen and at the food truck business in general, said food truck owner will also have to market, and that is where social media comes into play.

 Are you new to social media?
 Do you consider yourself a guru in that department?
-No matter what the case, you are either going to have to become an expert in this area, or hire someone who is an expert.
+No matter what the case, you are either going to have to become an expert in this area.
+Or you can hire someone who is an expert.

 Social media alone can help you gain an overwhelming amount of customers.
-Not to mention, your competition is likely on it, and you don’t want them to get an upper hand on you, do you?
+Not to mention, your competition is likely on it.
+You don’t want them to get an upper hand on you, do you?

 One might be wondering what social media networks they should be on.
 While there seems to be an endless amount of social media networks out there, and you can join as many as you want — well, as long as you have enough time for each one, that is — we recommend new food truck owners, and mobile kitchen owners in general, to use the three below.

 RELATED: 5 Daily Habits That Will Keep New Food Truck Owners Sane.
 Being a food truck owner is not for the faint of heart.
 However, if you make these daily habits yours, being a chef will be more manageable.

 3 Social Media Networks That All New Food Truck Owners Need To Be On